-These are sometimes used as bird sanctuaries but they are dangerous places.
+GRAVEL PITS - These are sometimes used as bird sanctuaries but they are dangerous places.

-- Do not enter even if the water looks inviting they are very cold and can be very deep.
-Weeds often grow thickly beneath the surface. - Gravel sliding down steep sides makes it very difficult to climb out. - Even good swimmers have drowned in gravel pits.
+- They are cold and very deep.
+Do not enter even if the water looks inviting.
+Weeds often grow thickly beneath the surface. - Gravel sliding down steep sides makes climbing out difficult. - Even good swimmers have drowned in gravel pits.